Handmade pressed flower gifts are easy to create by simply using flowers and leaves from your own backyard.

 Pressed Flower Card

-Floral Bookmark
+Floral Bookmarks

 This is probably the easiest one to make.
 You don't need a lot of flowers and you can simply glue the flowers in a collage on a strip of cardstock.
 To help protect the bookmark add an extra layer of Mod Podge on top.
 It will look messy at first but dries clear.